Picatout/spider_web/readme.md

   I like to program those small PIC in assembly using **MPASM**.
 The instruction set is of only 49 instructions but efficient, easy to learn and apply.
 The only annoyance is the RAM and SFR address space being split in 128 bytes banks forcing a continual *banksel* usage.
 To forget switching bank usualy result in stranges bugs.
 So one should be well aware of this limitation.

-The source code take a fraction of the 2Kwords of flash memory space this leave plenty of space for tunes tables.
+The source code take a fraction of the 2K words of flash memory, this leave plenty of space for tunes tables.

 Table macros
 ------------

-I have create a set of macros to facilitate the tunes tables writing.
+I have created a set of macros to facilitate tunes tables writing.

 * MELODY *name*,  start a new table. *name* is the name of the table
 * TEMPO *n*,  speed at which the tune is played. *n* is quarter notes per minute.